Eduard von Below: Military career

-Below began military service on September 10, 1873, having completed cadet school, and was commissioned a second lieutenant in the Mecklenburgian 90th Infantry Regiment "Kaiser Wilhelm" in Rostock.
+Below began military service on 10 September 1873, having completed cadet school, and was commissioned a second lieutenant in the Mecklenburgian 90th Infantry Regiment "Kaiser Wilhelm" in Rostock.
 From 1879 he served as a battalion adjutant and the following year, until July 1883, he was seconded for further training at the Prussian Staff College.
 For almost two years, from April 1887 to January 1889, he was adjutant of the Rostock district command.
 He then returned to his regular regiment and was promoted to captain and company commander at the same time.
-On October 18, 1895 Below was appointed as an adjutant on the staff of the 2nd Division.
-While staying in this position he, on September 12, 1896, was promoted to major and formally transferred to the 45th (8th East Prussian) Infantry Regiment.
-From June 15, 1898 to May 1, 1903 Below was commander of the 1st Battalion of the 2nd (1st Pomeranian) Grenadier Regiment "King Frederick William IV".
-Having been promoted to lieutenant colonel on April 18, 1903, he was then transferred to the staff of the Guards Fusilier Regiment.
-On January 27, 1906, he was given the task of leading the 96th (7th Thuringian) Infantry Regiment in Gera and was finally promoted to Colonel on April 10, 1906.
+On 18 October 1895 Below was appointed as an adjutant on the staff of the 2nd Division.
+While staying in this position he was promoted, on 12 September 1896, to major and formally transferred to the 45th (8th East Prussian) Infantry Regiment.
+From 15 June 1898 to 1 May 1903 Below was commander of the 1st Battalion of the 2nd (1st Pomeranian) Grenadier Regiment "King Frederick William IV".
+Having been promoted to lieutenant colonel on 18 April 1903, he was then transferred to the staff of the Guards Fusilier Regiment.
+On 27 January 1906 he was given the task of leading the 96th (7th Thuringian) Infantry Regiment in Gera and was finally promoted to Colonel on 10 April 1906.
 In 1910 Below became the commander of the 17th Infantry Brigade, stationed in Glogau.
-From October 1, 1912 he was commander of the 9th Division.
+From 1 October 1912 he was commander of the 9th Division.

-Below led this division as part of the 5th Army at the beginning of World War I. From May 13, 1915 to February 1, 1917 he simultaneously was deputized to lead the V Corps before being named as its official commander.
-In the final days of the war Below commanded Army Detachment C. Afterwards Below led his troops back home, submitted his resignation and was put up for disposition on December 19, 1918.
+Below led this division as part of the 5th Army at the beginning of World War I. From 13 May 1915 to 1 February 1917 he simultaneously was deputized to lead the V Corps before being named as its official commander.
+In the final days of the war Below commanded Army Detachment C. Afterwards Below led his troops back home, submitted his resignation and was put up for disposition on 19 December 1918.